Shopping Cart

 Maintaining these tiles involves specific care techniques, ensuring they continue to beautify spaces for years to come.

-Furniture and curtains with Persian tile designs
+Furniture and curtains with Persian tiles designs

 curtains with Persian tile designs

-1- What changes have Persian tiles undergone throughout history?
+1. What changes have Persian tiles undergone throughout history?

 With the passage of years of Iranian civilization, the models and types of Persian tiles have also made significant progress.
-In every period of history, according to the beliefs and popular culture of the people, the models of ceramic and tiles and the type of tiling are also inspired by them.
+In every period of history, according to the beliefs and popular culture of the people.
+The models of ceramic and tiles and the type of tiling are also inspired by them.
 Therefore, the design of traditional tiles is different in different periods.

+2. Is tiling an art?
 Yes.
 Tiling and its designs in traditional tile are considered a beautiful art that you can have as a work of art, and you can learn this art.

 Did this help?